Former Marvel Comics Editor to Speak at Ithaca College

 For more information, contact Melissa Gattine, marketing communications manager in the Roy H. Park School of Communications, at (607) 274-1023 or email@example.com.

-Originally published in Media Relations: Former Marvel Comics Editor to Speak at Ithaca College.
+Originally published in IC News: Former Marvel Comics Editor to Speak at Ithaca College.